 Applying for a Consular Report of Birth Abroad

 Applying for a CRBA is a simple process, but does require you to collect and submit some documentation.
-We offer this service by appointment only in Berlin, Frankfurt, Munich and at our Consular Agency in Bremen.
+We offer this service by appointment only in Berlin, Frankfurt, and Munich.
 Generally speaking, both parents should appear along with their child, to apply.
-For your convenience, if both parents appear, you may also apply for your child’s first passport and social security number when you report your child’s birth.
+For your convenience, if both parents appear, you may also apply for your child’s first passport when you report your child’s birth.

 To Apply for Your Child’s Consular Report of Birth Abroad, please complete Form DS-2029 (pdf), Application for Consular Report of Birth Abroad.
-Then schedule an appointment for the service, and bring payment for the appropriate fee, along with the following supporting documents:
+Then schedule an appointment for the service, and bring payment for the appropriate fee of 100 U.S. dollars, along with the following supporting documents:

-- Child’s German Birth Certificate (beglaubigte Abschrift/Ausdruck aus dem Geburtenregister).
+- Child’s German Birth Certificate (Geburtenregister).
 This is the German birth certificate issued by local authorities on request.
 This document must show the biological parents’ names.
 Other short-form birth certificates (like the “Geburtsurkunde”) are not acceptable for documenting your child as a U.S. citizen.
 [Note: Children born before January 1, 2009 may have been issued an “Abstammungsurkunde.”
 All Abstammungsurkunden issued before January 1, 2009 are also acceptable.]
 Please bring the original and two photocopies of the document.

 - Evidence of Parents’ Citizenship and Identity.
 Your current passport is the preferred form of proof.
 A U.S. birth certificate or naturalization certificate is also acceptable, but in this case, you must also present government-issued photo ID.
 Please bring the original plus 2 photocopies of the bio page of the passport or/and Certificate of Naturalization or Citizenship.